olileo1/tutorials/random_variables.md

 The PDF is bascially the mathematical generalisation of a histogram.

+---- Comment Donatella:
+Coming back to the example dataset, where we measured the height of mulitple individuals in a population.
+If we would plot the PDF of this data, the x-axis would represent the measured height and the y-axis would represent the probability density.
+The curve would look like a bell curve (as it can be seen in the following plots), where most people have average height and only few people are extremely short or tall.
+Let's say the mean height of the population is 170 cm (this is where PDF would be the highest) and the standard deviation is 10cm.
+Then, the area under the curve between 160cm and 180cm would represent the probability of a person being between these heights.
+Note that the total area under the curve is 1, representing the total probability.
+---- Comment Ende

 ### Cumulative Distribution Function (CDF)
 A concept that is closely related to the PDF is the concept of the CDF.
 The cumulative distribution function (CDF), denoted as $F(x)$, represents the probability that the random variable $X$ takes on a value less than or equal to $c$.
 The CDF is obtained by integrating the PDF:

 $$F(c) = \int_{-\infty}^{c} f(t) \, dt = P(X < c)$$

+---- Comment Donatells:
+Using the height example, this would mean that the CDF for a height of e.g. 175cm gives the probability that a random person has a height less than or equal to 175cm.
+The CDF of 170 cm (our assumed mean height) would be 0.5 and indicates that with a 50% probability a person is shorter than or equal to 170 cm, or in other words there is a 50% chance that a randomly selected person is 170 cm or shorter.
+---- Comment Ende

+---- Comment Donatella:
+### Empirical CDF
+The empricical CDF represents the cumulative probability distribution, which in contrast to the theoratical CDF, is constructed directly from the observed data.
+---- Comment Ende

 #### Interactive Plot
-In the following interactive Plot you see how a histogram (something from the real world) relates to the theoretical concept of a probability distribution function.
-The histogram plots the histogram from a random sample from normal distributed values together with the PDF of a normal distribution.
+The following interactive plot shows, how a histogram (something from the real world) relates to the theoretical concept of a probability distribution function.
+The histogram plots the histogram from a random sample from normal distributed values together with the PDF of a normal distribution. **<--TODO: Glaube diesen Satz würde ich umschreiben**
-It is also possible to use histograms to heuristically explain why the probability that an observations $x$ of $X$ lies in the interval $[c_1, c_2)$ can be calculated using the integral.
+Also, it is possible to use histograms for the purpose of heuristically explaining why the probability of an observation $x$ of $X$, lying in the interval $[c_1, c_2)$, can be calculated using the integral.
 In the histogram below, the height of the bar equals the percentage of observations that lie between the left and right bound of the bar.
 This is roughly the area under the PDF curve in that interval.

-Below the CDF with the histogram you can see the CDF together with the empirical CDF (ECDF) calculated on the same random sample as the histogram.
+Below the histogram with corresponding PDF, you can see the plotted CDF together with the empirical CDF (ECDF), which were calculated using the same random sample as for the histogram.

 ```python
 import plotly.graph_objs as go